People with type A blood are more likely to have a stroke before age 60, study finds

 The neurologist at Hospital Albert Einstein Polyana Piza says that it is still not possible to determine, without a doubt, that the public with blood group A is more susceptible to stroke based on the scientific evidence so far.
 But, according to her, the study opens doors for the scientific community to investigate and understand the reasons for these results.

 “This study is based on association, that is, blood type was compared to the occurrence of stroke.
-This means that we do not have cause and effect.
-We need to understand why this happens, since the study does not provide any data to be used in the clinic yet”, he explains.
+That means we don’t have cause and effect.
+We need to understand why this happens, as the study does not bring any data to be used in the clinic yet,” he explains.

 Coordinator of Einstein’s clinical specialties program, she said she believes that the new studies will allow scientists and health professionals to outline strategies for treatment with medications and new forms of monitoring.
 According to her, it is not necessary to monitor patients with blood type A or say that those belonging to group O are, in a way, more protected.

 According to Pontes Neto, the hypertension it is the main reason someone is more susceptible to stroke, regardless of age, although the risks increase after age 50.
-Regarding the need for the public belonging to the type A blood group to run to hospitals in order to carry out tests, the neurologist advises: “It is not necessary.
-Regardless of blood type, the orientation is this: control risk factors.
-More than 80 % of these conditions are preventable and treatable”.
+Regarding the need for the public belonging to the type A blood group to run to hospitals in order to perform tests, the neurologist advises: “No need.
+Regardless of blood type, the guideline is this: control risk factors.
+More than 80% of these conditions are preventable and treatable.”

 What are the risk factors for stroke?